 How the FLSA protects restaurant and fast food workers

-Restaurants must meet a minimum financial requirement through their sales in order to fall under the rules of the FLSA.
-If the sales from one or more locations reach a minimum of $500,000 annually, they must follow FLSA regulations.
-A worker that is employed at a qualified restaurant is protected and should receive at least the minimum wage and overtime pay based on the law.
+It is important to remember that there is a financial requirement with sales that must be met for an establishment to fall under the rules of the FLSA.
+If the sales from one or more locations reaches a minimum of $500,000 annually, it must follow FLSA regulations.
+If a worker is employed at the restaurant or moves commerce from one state to another will be protected and should receive minimum wage and overtime based on the law.

-Fast food and restaurant employees are entitled to overtime wages.
+Fast food and restaurant employees are entitled to receive overtime wages.
 If a worker is unfamiliar with the law for overtime, an employer might try to skirt this requirement.
-Workers should receive 1.5 times their standard hourly pay for each hour they work past 40 within a work week.
-That means if a worker earns $8.25 per hour, then they should receive $12.375 for each hour of overtime they work.
+The worker should receive 1.5 times what they get hourly for every hour they work beyond 40 for the workweek.
+That means if the worker earns $7.25 per hour and works 10 extra hours, they would get $10.875 per hour for those extra hours and it would equal $108.75 for the week.
+If there are tips, this will be considered in the overall wages.

 Getting what is owed through a legal filing